 Moscow to introduce smart ID cards for migrants

-Moscow will begin issuing electronic identity certificates next year for citizens from common-travel-area countries who come to the Russian capital, mayor Sergey Sobyanin has said.
+Moscow will begin issuing electronic identity cards next year for citizens from common-travel-area countries who come to the Russian capital, mayor Sergey Sobyanin has said.

-Russia has visa-waiver programs with more than three dozen countries, including the Central Asian states from where most of the guest workers are arriving to the country.
+Russia has visa-waiver programs with more than three dozen countries, including the Central Asian states from where most of the guest workers in the country come.

-The smart ID cards for migrants will be introduced in the capital in 2025 as part of an experiment, Sobyanin told TASS on Friday.
+The smart ID cards for migrants will be introduced in the capital in 2025 as part of an ongoing trial, Sobyanin told TASS on Friday.

 “All data will be uploaded to the electronic ID of a foreign citizen: when he arrived, what is his biometric data, where he works, where he is registered, and so on,” the mayor explained.